cart-inception/claude-bot/README.md

    - Connect the Raspberry Pi to a display, keyboard and mouse for initial setup
    - Ensure the Pi has internet access for package downloads

-2. **Connect the Wave Rover Hardware**:
+2. **Connect the Claude Bot Hardware**:
-   - Mount the Raspberry Pi 5 on the Wave Rover chassis using the designated mounting plate
+   - Mount the Raspberry Pi 5 on the Claude Bot chassis using the designated mounting plate
    - Connect the LiDAR scanner to `/dev/ttyUSB0` (typically)
-   - Connect the Wave Rover controller board to `/dev/ttyUSB1` (typically)
+   - Connect the Claude Bot controller board to `/dev/ttyUSB1` (typically)
    - Ensure the GPIO pins are properly connected for motor control if using direct GPIO control:
      - Connect left motor control to designated GPIO pins
      - Connect right motor control to designated GPIO pins

 3. **Power Setup**:
-   - Ensure the 3x 18650 batteries are properly installed in the Wave Rover
+   - Ensure the 3x 18650 batteries are properly installed in the Claude Bot
-   - Connect the Raspberry Pi to a stable 5V power supply (using the Wave Rover's onboard power)
+   - Connect the Raspberry Pi to a stable 5V power supply (using the Claude Bot's onboard power)
    - Verify that the robot's battery voltage is displaying correctly on the OLED screen

 ### 2. Software Installation